fairlearn/fairlearn/docs/faq.rst

     Where can I learn more about fairness in machine learning?
         There are a variety of sources.
 For a high level overview, see books such as:

-        - Weapons of Math Destruction
+        - `Weapons of Math Destruction <https://weaponsofmathdestructionbook.com/>`_ by Cathy O'Neill
         - Artificial Unintelligence

         There are also some papers such as

         - Paper 1
         - Paper 2